 Over the years I have benefited immensely by taking short workshops taught by such master craftspeople as Janet Collins, Will Neptune, Chris Pye (England), Karen Wales, Dan Faia, Silas Kopf and Gene Shaw.

 Since 2005 and ongoing, I have been taught and mentored by my great friend and Master Carver - Dimitrios Klitsas of Hampden, MA.
-Among other projects, I had the great privilege of watching him design and execute the carving for an entire Steinway Piano - The Doheny Steinway.
-I captured that story in words and pictures and arranged for it to be published in the English "WOODCARVING" MAGAZINE.
-It's quite a story.
+Among other projects, I had the great privilege of watching him design and execute the carving for an historic Steinway Piano - The Doheny Steinway.
+I captured that story in words and pictures and arranged for it to be published in the English "WOODCARVING" MAGAZINE. read the article here... it's quite a story.

 As my own journey of craftsmanship and artistry is written I continue to focus on carving.
 Working with highly tuned chisel and gouge so close to the material teaches a profound sensitivity, understanding and respect for wood in all its natural glory.
 It also simply makes me a better woodworker.

 All calls, emails, comments and inquires are welcomed.
 And, with advance notice, visits to the workshop are always welcome too.